rdo-management/instack-undercloud/doc/source/advanced_deployment/automated_health_check.rst

 * Install the ahc-tools package::

     sudo yum install -y ahc-tools

+* Add the credentials for Ironic and Swift to the **/etc/ahc-tools/ahc-tools.conf** file.
+These will be the same credentials that ironic-discoverd uses, and can be copied from **/etc/ironic-discoverd/discoverd.conf**.

 * Run the ahc-report script to see a general overview of the hardware